EU Withdrawal Returns

 How withdrawal mode is different from a standard return

-In withdrawal mode, ReturnZap automatically removes friction and disables steps that don't apply to a statutory withdrawal:
+In withdrawal mode, ReturnZap automatically removes friction and disables steps that do not apply to a statutory withdrawal:

-• No login or authentication — lookup is by order number and email only (postal-code lookup is disabled in withdrawal mode, even if it's enabled for your standard portal).
+• No login or authentication.
+Lookup is by order number and email only

 • No return reasons are requested.